BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 {{< /details >}}
 {{< details "# My works" >}}

-*Daisy* -- July 2024
+*Da isy* -- July 2024

 >Sunlight stained your bedroom walls.
+>You and I hid baking in the sheets.
 >Eyes shut, we searched
 >and found each other's skin
 >still damp from the night.
 >We took turns sinking back into sleep,
 >fleeing our obligations to The Greats
 >who paved the city streets.
+>
->When at last we emerged
+>After noon we emerged
 >to face the day:
->our groggy eyes opened,
+>our groggy eyes opened;
 >your dimples glistened.
->
 >We feasted
 >on beauty eternal, carved into stone
->and on beauty as fleeting as
+>and on beauty fleeting, your tender lips
->your tender lips wrapped around
->a burning cigarette.
+>wrapped around a burning cigarette.
+>
->Just after your last drag,
+>You took your last drag,
->embers died, while
+>and from the ashes,
->a daisy was born
+>a daisy was born, but
->only to wilt,
+>meant only to wilt.
->and I tried
+>And so I tried
 >to catch each petal as it fell.

 *Untitled* -- June 2024